Emanon0041/AML_2019_Group7/README.md

 ### Step sizes (learning rate)

 The table below summarises the number of steps to convergence using different step size.
+Click <a href="url">https://github.com/Emanon0041/aml_2019_G7/blob/master/images/step_size.png</a> to see more graphical outputs of this experiments.

 | Step size       | Number of step|
 |----------------|-------------|